Investing in Cryptocurrency in 2023: Complete Guide and Tips

 Yield Optimization Platforms

-If searching through the lending platforms to find the best yield seems like a thankless task to you, then why not give it up and let a yield optimization platform handle the heavy lifting.
+If searching through the lending platforms to find the best yield seems like a thankless task to you, then why not give it up and let a yield optimization platform handle the heavy lifting?
 Thanks to the innovations brought about by Yearn.Finance investors are now able to set it and forget it when it comes to finding yield.

 That’s because these “programmable money” platforms use the tools available from the Ethereum network to locate the optimal interest rates at all times.
-With a yield optimization platform investors are freed from the drudgery of constantly watching yields and moving their assets.
+With a yield optimization platform, investors are freed from the drudgery of constantly watching yields and moving their assets.

 Yield optimization works by creating a pool for each asset that’s deposited.
 When a user makes a deposit to one of these pools they receive yTokens, which are simply a yield-bearing equivalent of the coin they deposited to the pool.
 As an example, if a user deposits CURVE into the protocol they receive an equal amount of yCURVE in return.

-Only Invest What You’re Willing to Lose
+Never Invest What You Can’t Afford to Lose

 Maintain a Healthy Crypto Portfolio